-Healthcare is becoming more and more complex every year, and so is the demand for highly-specialized, leadership positions to be filled in by skilled, committed and creative nurses.
-With only a minute percentage of the nursing population owning doctoral degrees and an increasing demand for excellent, first-rate patient care, it is now more imperative than ever for prospective students and workers to further their education and earn terminal level certifications.
-If you want to be part of the change and you’re considering a DNS track, here is what you need to know before making any final decisions.
+Healthcare is becoming more and more complex every year, and so is the demand for highly-specialized leadership positions to be filled by skilled, committed and creative nurses.
+With only a minute percentage of the nursing population owning doctoral degrees and an increasing demand for excellent, first-rate patient care, it is now more imperative than ever for prospective students and workers to further their education and earn terminal level certification.
+If you want to be part of the change and are considering a DNS track, here is what you need to know before making a final decision.

 Who is this program for?

-The Doctor of Nursing Science is a world-class academic research degree designed for nurses who want to improve and completely turn around the crux of healthcare in our current system.
-This is an outstanding, reliable option for a doctoral program, but, unlike the Ph.D. and DNP, it does come with certain limitations.
-One of them is the fact that DNS tracks are either being replaced by Ph.D. programs or they are entirely discontinued.
-This makes them the least popular choice for most future students of higher education and also a less appealing credential for employers.
+The Doctor of Nursing Science is a world-class academic research degree designed for nurses wanting to improve and completely turn around the crux of healthcare in the current system.
+This is an outstanding, reliable option for a doctoral program, but, unlike the Ph.D. and DNP, it comse with certain limitations.
+One is the fact that DNS tracks are either being replaced by Ph.D. programs or they are entirely discontinued.
+This makes them the least popular choice for most future students of higher education and a less appealing credential for employers.
 However, this says nothing about the curriculum, effectiveness or overall potential of the program.
-It just so happens that the Ph.D. and Doctor of Nursing in Science titles and curriculum have a great deal of common ground, and medical institutions have decided it might be more beneficial to either merge the two or eliminate the latter.
+It just so happens that the Ph.D. and Doctor of Nursing in Science titles and curricula have a great deal of common ground, and medical institutions have decided it might be more beneficial to either merge the two or eliminate the latter.

-So is a DNS degree right for you?
+Is a DNS degree right for you?
 Yes, if you are looking to conduct life-changing, innovative research, develop new health care knowledge and assume a leadership position to advance the science of nursing.
-It is also the next logical step if you are dedicated to a career in research and would like to help discover revolutionary procedures and medical data, rather than be a bedside nurse or an executive who implements various policies and legislations.
-If you don’t like red tape, but you enjoy the nitty-gritty of high-quality nursing and advanced research methods for maximizing patient care, then a DNS program is a perfect fit for you.
-The only reason why you might want to pass on this degree is that you want to work towards a Doctor of Philosophy in Nursing certification instead.
+It is the next logical step if you are dedicated to a career in research and would like to help discover revolutionary procedures and medical data, rather than be a bedside nurse or an executive who implements various policies and legislation.
+If you don’t like red tape, but enjoy the nitty-gritty of high-quality nursing and advanced research methods for maximizing patient care, a DNS program is a perfect fit for you.
+The only reason why you might want to pass on this degree is that you prefer to work towards a Doctor of Philosophy in Nursing certification instead.

 What can a Doctor of Nursing Science degree do for you?

 A DNS program will drastically improve your marketability and open up new, exciting career paths for you, as well as unique job opportunities with increased income and academic substance.
 You will be able to do the practical work and research required for correcting nursing shortcomings, improving patient outcomes and transforming the healthcare system step by step.
-You will also be receiving the highest education available in your field.
-Also, this professional degree will allow you to conduct promising research targeted at specific patient groups, but also across nursing specialties.
+You will receive the highest education available in your field.
+Also, this professional degree will allow you to conduct promising research targeted at specific patient groups and across nursing specialties.

 What are the requirements for the program?

-The two essential requirements for you to join a Doctor of Nursing Science program are a Bachelor’s Degree and a Master’s Degree in a related discipline or subject area.
-It does not necessarily have to be in nursing, but it is mandatory for it to have a background in or tangency with healthcare.
+The two essential requirements to join a Doctor of Nursing Science program are a Bachelor’s and Master’s Degree in a related discipline or subject area.
+It does not necessarily have to be in nursing, but it is mandatory for to have a background in or tangency with healthcare.
 You will need official transcripts, a statement of purpose, essay or writing samples and several letters of recommendation (from academic sources and previous work environments).
-Your personal statement must include your motivation for pursuing a DNS, your future career path, as well as your main innovative goals which you want to accomplish during or after finishing your studies.
+Your personal statement must include your motivation for pursuing a DNS, your future career path, as well as the main innovative goals you want to accomplish during or after finishing your studies.

-Foreign applicants must also submit their TOEFL scores (550 or higher), as well as have their degrees evaluated by an accreditation organization and an approval agency.
+Foreign applicants must submit their TOEFL scores (550 or higher) and have their degrees evaluated by an accreditation organization and an approval agency.
 In the absence of TOEFL, you will be asked to take an English proficiency test.
 Even if you are a United States citizen, you will need to provide proof of legal status.
-Lastly, your credentials or certifications have to be assessed by transcript evaluators such as WES (World Education Services).
+Last, your credentials or certifications must be assessed by transcript evaluators such as WES (World Education Services).

-You will also most likely be required to submit proof of your certification as a registered nurse (RN) in the same state your school or university is located in.
-Additionally, there are certain prerequisite courses which are common to most DNS programs.
+You will most likely be required to submit proof of certification as a registered nurse (RN) in the same state as your school or university location.
+Additionally, there are certain prerequisite courses common to most DNS programs.
 These include statistics, economics, philosophy, ethics, nursing theory and women’s health.

 What will you learn?

-A DNS program generally has around 9 core courses and 50 credit hours.
-Unlike the Doctor of Nursing Practice curriculum, which is centered on clinical work and research, the former focuses on scientific inquiry and advanced research skills.
+A DNS program generally has 9 core courses and 50 credit hours.
+Unlike the Doctor of Nursing Practice curriculum, centered on clinical work and research, the former focuses on scientific inquiry and advanced research skills.
 This type of program is designed to teach you how to constructively critique and discern between different perspectives and collected medical data in the context of conducting original research.
-Also, you will study the history and philosophy behind science, understand how nursing has evolved as a discipline and generate new clinical ideas based on existing information.
+You will study the history and philosophy behind science, understand how nursing has evolved as a discipline and generate new clinical ideas based on existing information.